mimergel/sap-hana-vm/README.md

 7. Run the pipeline.
 During first run you'll be asked to allow the Service Connection to Azure

 ## Deployments into a SAP landing zone where the target VNETs/subnets cannot access the internet
-In this typical situation downloads from github or SAP won't work.
-Therefore the following files need to be placed into a storage container that is reachable from the SAP subnets.
+In this situation downloads from github won't work.
+Therefore the following files need to be placed into a storage account that is reachable from the SAP subnets.
-Files: IMDB_SERVER*, HCMT*, SAPCAR, diskConfig.sh and msawb-plugin-config-com-sap-hana.sh
+Files to place into the storage acount: IMDB_SERVER..., HCMT..., SAPCAR, diskConfig.sh and msawb-plugin-config-com-sap-hana.sh.

 1. Create a storage account with a private endpoint on relevant subnets in your Azure subscription
 2. Create a container with read access in this storage account
 3. Upload the files into the container
-4. Get the URLs update the links in Ansible/vars/defaults.yml.
-The URL to diskConfig.sh must be adapted in the ARM-Template/azuredeploy.json.
+4. Get the new URLs from the storage container and update the vars for `url_sapcar`, `url_hdbserver` & `url_hcmt` in `Ansible/vars/defaults.yml` accordingly.
+The URL for `diskConfig.sh` must be adapted in `ARM-Template/azuredeploy.json`.
-5. Adapt the csmFileLink variable in the DevOpsPipeline/azure-pipeline.yml to point to the ARM template location of your git repo.
+5. Adapt the variable `csmFileLink` in `DevOpsPipeline/azure-pipeline.yml` to point to the ARM template location of your GitHub repository.